Doorkee

 10.1.
 Doorkee is based in the United Arab Emirates.
 However, your personal data may be transferred to and processed in countries outside the UAE, including the United States, in connection with our use of the following service providers:

-| Service Provider | Purpose | Location | | ----------------- | -------------------------------------------- | ------------------- | | Stripe | Payment processing | United States | | Anthropic | AI Concierge (Claude models) | United States | | OpenAI | AI Concierge (GPT models) | United States | | Google | AI Concierge (Gemini models) | United States | | Supabase | Database, auth, storage | Cloud (US/EU) | | Resend Inc. | Transactional and lifecycle email delivery | United States | | Sentry | Error monitoring | United States | | PostHog Inc. | Product analytics (server-side + in-browser) | United States | | Twilio | SMS delivery and WhatsApp transport | United States | | Meta WhatsApp | WhatsApp messaging (Cloud API) | United States / EU | | Inngest | Background event queue (cron + DSAR cascade) | United States | | Upstash | Rate limiting (Redis) | Cloud | | Vercel | Application hosting | Global edge network |
+| Service Provider | Purpose | Location | | ----------------- | -------------------------------------------- | ------------------------- | | Stripe | Payment processing | United States | | Anthropic | AI Concierge (Claude models) | United States | | OpenAI | AI Concierge (GPT models) | United States | | Google | AI Concierge (Gemini models) | United States | | Supabase | Database, auth, storage | Cloud (India, ap-south-1) | | Resend Inc. | Transactional and lifecycle email delivery | United States | | Sentry | Error monitoring (always-on, necessary) | United States | | PostHog Inc. | Product analytics + session recording | United States | | Google Analytics 4 / Google Tag Manager | Product analytics (analytics-only mode) | United States / EU | | Microsoft Clarity | Session recording (opt-in, input masked) | United States / UK | | Twilio | SMS delivery and WhatsApp transport | United States | | Meta WhatsApp | WhatsApp messaging (Cloud API) | United States / EU | | Inngest | Background event queue (cron + DSAR cascade) | United States | | Upstash | Rate limiting (Redis) | Cloud | | Vercel | Application hosting | Global edge network |

 10.2.
 When transferring data outside the UAE, we ensure appropriate safeguards are in place, including: